marioy47/blog-site/src/content/blog/windows-10-docker-wsl-development/index.md

 tags: [ windows, wsl, wsl2, asdf, npm, yarn, vim, terminal ]
 ---

-# Install a Windows 10 development machine with docker, WSL 2 and asdf

 Recently I had to switch from MacOS to Windows 10 for a client's project and setting up my machine resulted in being a complete challenge.
 Not because windows is not a good development environment, believe me me, it really is good.
 It was because I had my [dotfiles](https://github.com/marioy47/dotfiles) so tuned up for Mac that when I tried to use them in Linux inside Windows WSL, they didn't worked.

 So I took this as an opportunity to fix some inconsistencies in my files, created a new development workflow, and to make this blog post about the steps that I took to make it work.

-## TOC

 ## Enable WSL2